 - Quiet reflections of grief

-Like other traditions, Muslims use this time of mourning to reflect on life and grow closer with those they love.
+Like other traditions, Muslims use this time of mourning to reflect on life and grow closer to those they love.

 Paying Respects for 40 Days